OscarJHernandez/OscarJHernandez.github.io/_posts/2018-12-24-twitter_automotive_sentiment_analysis.md

 </figure>

 <br>
+Fig 12. shows us that there is a maximum correlation coefficient that is possible for the data set, at around -0.7 for Tesla, and most of the distribution is centered around a negative value as we found before from the $$\beta_P$$ value in Fig. 10.

-Finally we summarize the median values of the correlations that we found which numerically quantify the relations that we found in the previous section.
+Finally we summarize the median values of all correlations that we found that numerically quantify the relations in Fig. 11.
 <br>

 <figure>